 THE MORTAL INSTRUMENTS: CITY OF BONES

 In this case, the filmmakers have turned to The Mortal Instruments series by Cassandra Clare, a former Harry Potter fan fiction writer who was more mundanely born with the name of Judith Rumelt.
 The Mortal Instruments series so far consists of The Mortal Instruments: City of Bones (2007), The Mortal Instruments: City of Ashes (2008), The Mortal Instruments: City of Glass (2009), The Mortal Instruments: City of Fallen Angels (2011), The Mortal Instruments: City of Lost Souls (2012) and The Mortal Instruments: City of Heavenly Fire (2014).
-There was also a prequel series set during the Victorian era with The Infernal Devices: Clockwork Angel (2010), The Infernal Devices: Clockwork Prince (2011) and The Infernal Devices: Clockwork Princess (2013).
+There was also a prequel series set during the Victorian era with The Infernal Devices: Clockwork Angel (2010), The Infernal Devices: Clockwork Prince (2011) and The Infernal Devices: Clockwork Princess (2013), and a further spinoff series The Dark Artifices that was begun in 2016.
 The series has enjoyed best-seller status and reasonable critical acclaim.

 As the film of The Mortal Instruments: City of Bones arrives, it immediately has the tired feeling of a wannabe about it of not being something that was defining the game in the same way that the Harry Potter and Twilight films were but of merely shuffling the elements around in the hope that it will get fans of these others enthused for more of the same.
 Coming out of the preview, a theatre staff member asked me what the intended age group for the film was and after thinking about it, I realised that it seemed to be repackaging the essence of Harry Potter for Twilight mid-teen sensibilities.
 Or perhaps even more so, you could look upon it as a reworking of the Disney flop The Sorcerers Apprentice (2010) recast for the darkly magnetic teen sex appeal of the Twilight films.
 And maybe with a few dashes of The Empire Strikes Back (1980) I am your father, Luke plot twists, playing upon the uncomfortable realisation of potential incest, thrown into the mix.